 Do that for a month or two and then adjust further down from there.
 Eventually, you'll reach the $300 mark.
 Small incremental changes over time are more sustainable.

-Don’t Force Yourself to Use the Latest Fads
+Avoid the Latest Fads

 There’s no right or wrong way to manage your budget.
-The key is to find whatever works for you, regardless of whether that’s an app, a spreadsheet, or a pencil and envelopes.
+The key is to find whatever works for you, regardless of whether that’s an app, a spreadsheet or a pencil and envelopes.

-Initiate Weekly Family Conversations
+Weekly Budget Conversations

-Review your major overarching goals, such as building an emergency fund or maxing out your retirement account.
+Review your major goals, such as building an emergency fund or maxing out your retirement account.
 Talk about the "why" behind every spending decision, too.

-Adjust Your Budget Every Month
+Adjust Each Month